securitybunker/databunker/INSTALLATION.md

 ## Stop service

-To stop container you can run the following command:
+To stop Databunker container you can run the following command:

 ```
 docker kill dbunker